Javier Colon: The Voice (2011)

-On June 21, 2011, Javier Colon sang Coldplay's "Fix You".
+On June 21, 2011, Javier sang Coldplay's "Fix You".
 The judges and the audience seemed to be thrilled that he took his signature hat off.
-Colon's coach, Adam Levine, said "You are the real deal.
+Colon's coach Levine said "You are the real deal.
 Competition or no, you have one of the best voices I've ever heard, ever!"

-On June 22, 2011, Javier Colon advanced in the competition by accumulating the highest score on Team Adam.
-The highest score was determined by coach Adam Levine's score in combination with all America's votes.
+On June 22, 2011, Javier advanced in the competition by accumulating the highest score on Team Adam.
+The highest score was determined by coach Levine's score in combination with all America's votes.
 He beat out fellow team member Casey Weston to move on in the music competition.

 On June 24, 2011, Javier Colon and the rest of The Voice "Final Four" contestants appeared on The Tonight Show with Jay Leno.
 During each commercial break each contestant sang a song that he or she had previously performed on The Voice.
 During one of the commercial breaks, Javier sang "Time After Time".
-At the end of the broadcast, The Voice "Final Four" joined in song and performed The Beatles song "Come Together".
+At the end of the broadcast, The Voice Final Four joined in song and performed The Beatles song "Come Together".

 On June 28, 2011, Javier Colon sang an original song titled "Stitch by Stitch".
 The song was produced by himself, his coach Adam Levine and Rodney "Darkchild" Jerkins.
-Later in the show, Javier and his coach Adam Levine performed a cover together of "Man In the Mirror" by Michael Jackson.
+Later in the show, Javier and his coach Levine performed a cover together of "Man In the Mirror" by Michael Jackson.

 On June 29, 2011, Javier Colon and Stevie Nicks performed "Landslide" together.
 At the end of the show, the voting results were announced.
 With more votes than any other contestant, Javier Colon won the first season of NBC's "The Voice", receiving $100,000 in cash and a Universal Republic recording contract.